phillipstemmlar/cos314_SudokuSolver_GA/README.md

 # cos314_SudokuSolver_GA
 Genetic Alogrithm that solves sudokus.<br/>

+This repository contains a Genetic Algorithm written in JAVA, that takes an empty sudoku puzzle with only the initial values filled in as input and then correctly generates the solution to the sudoku puzzle.

 <br/>
 ****************************************************************************************************************<br/>
 PLEASE CLEAR THE TERMINAL EVERYTIME BEFORE YOUR RUN THE PROGRAM, OTHERWISE THE OUTPUT GETS MESSED UP.
 THANK YOU.<br/>